broodjeaap/go-watch/README.md

 ```
 ### Database

-By default, GoWatch will use an SQLite database, stored in the `/config` directory for the docker image, which is probably fine for most use cases.
+By default, GoWatch will use an SQLite database, stored in the `/config` directory for the docker image.

-But you can use another database by changing the `database.dsn` value in the config or `GOWATCH_DATABASE_DSN` environment variable, for example with a PostgreSQL database:
+You can use another database by changing the `database.dsn` value in the config or `GOWATCH_DATABASE_DSN` environment variable, for example with a PostgreSQL database:
 ```
 version: "3"